adiati98/adiati98/README.md

 # Heya!
 I'm Ayu! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" alt="Hand wave GIF" width="35px">

-My tech journey began in 2019 when I first learned HTML.
+My tech journey began in 2019 when I first learned HTML, but it’s turned into so much more than just coding.
 Over the years, I've discovered a passion for technical writing, open source, and getting involved in tech communities.

 I'm a **tech blogger** who loves to learn new stuff and share my findings on [my blog](https://adiati.com) and other platforms like DEV, freeCodeCamp, and Hashnode.